Bisoprolol is used to treat heart failure, high blood pressure and angina. Find out how to take it safely and possible

-- Always take your bisoprolol exactly as your doctor has told you.
+- Always take bisoprolol exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much bisoprolol to take, how often to take it and any special instructions.

 How to take bisoprolol

 - Timing: Take bisoprolol once a day, in the morning.
 Swallow your tablet with a glass of water.
-You can take bisoprolol either with or without food.
+You can take bisoprolol with or without food.

 - Missed dose: If you forget your dose, take it as soon as you remember that day.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 - Keep taking bisoprolol regularly.
 Treatment with bisoprolol is usually long term.
-Do not stop taking bisoprolol suddenly.
+Don't stop taking bisoprolol suddenly.
 Talk to your doctor or nurse before stopping.